HL7/fhir-qi-core/pages/qdm-to-qicore.md

       - Example: QDM Device, Applied: Trans-telephonic monitoring of pacemaker assessment.
-Note that some current uses of the QDM datatype “Device, Applied” references the procedure to “apply” the device (i.e., to use for the patient, to use on the patient’s body, or to implant in the patient’s body).
+Note that some current uses of the QDM datatype "Device, Applied" references the procedure to "apply" the device (i.e., to use for the patient, to use on the patient’s body, or to implant in the patient’s body).
 Each of these current uses actually reference a procedure to place the